vmaurop/Queries/README.txt

 means we start from the beginning with new list

-finally, if we choose Option: exit the program will be over
+finally, if we choose Option: exit
+--the program will be over--